 A small premise is necessary because the ink you will make must have fundamental properties:

 - It should not be affected by the lubricant (including wd40) and water when dimming the bar to cool it

-- The colored surface does not have to “get out” at the passage of the tip to be drawn (fine) to obtain sharp and precise lines.
+- The colored surface must not “flake” when the tip to be traced (fine) to obtain clear and precise lines.

 - He has to easily take off at the end of the job with a rag soaked in alcohol.

-- Melt 50 grams of shellac in 250 cc of Alcohol at 94 or 99°,beware that the shellac to melt needs time so close the jar shake it well and leave to rest throughout the night.
-In the morning you will find all the rubber loose.
-It uses 99.9° denatured ethyl alcohol (used in restoration as a solvent for shellac) and shellac de cerata in scales (pure in flakes, bleached and purified from dyeing substances);
+- Melt 50 grams of shellac in 250 cc of alcohol at 94 or 99 °,be careful that shellac to melt needs time so close the jar shake it well and leave to rest overnight.
+In the morning you will find all the shellac loose.
+It uses denatured ethyl alcohol 99.9 ° (used in the restoration as a solvent for shellac) and shellac de cerata in flakes (very pure flakes, bleached and purified from coloring substances);

 - Use an old nylon stocking to filter the liquid into another jar.

 - Pour slowly of the blue-colored alcohol (powders that dissolve in alcohol create a solution of the chosen color), waving well with a stick to avoid lumps, color 10 grams for 250 cc of alcohol.
 The powder color is a “bite color for purple alcohol wood“, you can find it in stores that deal with supplies for restorations (price about 2 euros).
 It must be toalcohol, do not replace it with colors to aniline or water.